Far Fung Places International Travel Adventures

 A few words on our new journeys

-Two years ago Far Fung Places launched its exploratory small yacht cruises in eastern Indonesia in conjunction with a renowned Indonesian explorer, art curator, and lecturer.
-We charter yachts designed for a maximum of 10 travelers, so that our impact on these fragile isolated cultures will be minimal.
+Years ago Far Fung Places launched its exploratory small yacht cruises in eastern Indonesia in conjunction with a renowned Indonesian explorer, art curator, and lecturer.
+We charter yachts designed for a maximum of 15 travelers, so that our impact on these fragile isolated cultures will be minimal.
 Unlike larger cruise ships, our shallow-draught yachts are able to access remote islands.
 The experiences you will have with the local people are genuine, not staged for travelers.
 The artwork is profound, much of it done in hardwood like ironwood, and not made commercially for tourism.
 Nightly talks on the cultures, traditions, and artistic creations will expand your appreciation for these indigenous people.
 We want our footprint to be small; therefore, our exploratory cruises are limited in size and number.